-The cheapest isa basic digital thermometer that you hold under your tongue or underarm, but you can also get versions that take in-ear readings or no-contact options you point at your forehead.
-These tend to be more expensive.
+The cheapest is a basic digital thermometer that you hold under your tongue or underarm, but you can also get versions that take in-ear readings or no-contact options you point at your forehead, but these tend to be more expensive.

 Strip thermometers aren’t considered to be very accurate and the old mercury versions are also best consigned to history.

 Here’s a quick run down of the pros and cons of the different types:

 These are the most common type of thermometer and a good basic option.
 They should produce accurate readings when used correctly.